-There are still some work mentioned onboard sensors, such as [20].
-However, comparing them with the proposed method, our methods have simpler computational procedures, i.e. using simple operations instead of much more integrations, to achieve high accuracy results.
-On the other hand, their experiments are based on simulation, while this paper uses the real sensor data from a quad-rotor drone flying in an open space.
+There are still some works that mentioned onboard sensors, such as in Ref.
+[20].
+However, comparing them with the proposed method, our methods have simpler computational procedures, i.e., using simple operations instead of much more integrations, to achieve high accuracy results.
+On the other hand, their experiments are based on simulation, while this article uses the real sensor data from a quad-rotor drone flying in an open space.